Bono-746/Bono-746.github.io/_pages/research.md

 ### Feature Importance

-The feature-importance analysis was used to examine the contribution of different satellite-derived predictors to crop classification.
+The feature-importance analysis was used to identify the satellite-derived predictors that contributed most to crop type discrimination and to examine the relative contribution of spectral, textural, temporal, and SAR features.

 <p align="center">
   <img src="{{ '/images/Feature_Importance_Graph_1.png' | relative_url }}" alt="Feature importance analysis" width="85%">